About Me

 University of Missouri, Data Intensive Computing Lab — Research & Teaching Assistant

-DoD/NSF-funded research on hallucination detection in LLMs (30% improvement)
+DoD/ERDC-funded research on hallucination detection in LLMs (30% improvement); NSF-funded work on LLM-as-a-Service infrastructure

 TA for Web Development: mentored 115+ students